 What actions can you take that align your personality traits with your true self?
 There’s a saying by Marwa Rakha from The Poison Tree-Planted and Grown in Egypt,

-If you still feel stuck and need help uncovering your desires, email me for coaching and I’d love to help you on your path to greatness!
+If you still feel stuck and need help uncovering your desires, sign up and receive 49 FREE MANTRAS to feel more powerful, passionate, and productive!